 Information for students admitted before Fall 2014:

-Students who opt to write a thesis option must complete 33 semester hours of course work, of which at least 24 semester hours must be taken in history at Roosevelt.
-In addition to Hist 450 (The Seminar) and two graduate reading seminars, graduate students must take seven 400-level electives, at least two of which must be in 400-level-only classes.
+Students who opt to write a thesis must complete 33 semester hours of course work, of which at least 24 semester hours must be taken in history at Roosevelt.
+In addition to Hist 450 (The Seminar) and two graduate reading seminars, students take seven 400-level electives, at least two of which must be in 400-level-only classes.
 The two 400-only electives may include additional sections of the readings class, the seminar, or 400-level courses designated only for graduate students.
 They may also include Hist 484, Internship in History, or Hist 485, Internship in Teaching History.
 Students taking multiple sections of the readings courses or seminar may not repeat the same topic.

 A seminar paper acceptable to the program is generally written in conjunction with Hist 450 to demonstrate command of historical method and interpretation.
 Students who have selected this option must write a thesis (HIST 490) that conforms to university regulations and is acceptable to the program.
 A thesis topic should be selected early and consent of two faculty sponsors secured.